熊野の山脈の絶景

 The Irokawa district is the home of Kumano's traditional tea.
 Beautiful tea gardens surround the guesthouse.

-Kumano Kodo 'Oumotoroe' trailhead
+Kumano Kodo 'Oogumotorigoe' trailhead

 Nachi Falls & Nachi Taisha